dotbitHQ/wallet-bridge/README.md

   - `iCloudPasskeySupport`: Whether the current environment supports storing the passkey in iCloud, of type `boolean`.
   - `customChains`: Custom chains to be displayed, of type `CustomChain[]`.
   - `customWallets`: Custom wallets to be displayed, of type `CustomWallet[]`.
+  - `alias`: The .bit alias set for the currently logged-in wallet address, of type `string`.
+  - `locale`: The language currently in use, of type `string`.
+  - `chainId`: When logging in with an EVM chain wallet, it represents the corresponding chain ID, of type `number`.

 **Example**: